kotobuki/funnel/README_en.txt

 We would like to acknowledge the following people for assisting us in creating Funnel:
+* Yoshiaki Mima (was the project manager of the project)
 * David A. Mellis (for the binary files of the RXTX library)